Donggala United F.C.

-Persatuan Sepakbola Indonesia Palu Football Club (commonly known as Persipal Football Club, Persipal Palu FC, or just Persipal FC) is an Indonesian professional football club based in Palu, Central Sulawesi and currently play in Championship.
+Donggala United Football Club, commonly known as Donggala United, is an Indonesian professional football club based in Donggala, Central Sulawesi.
+They compete in the Liga Nusantara, following relegation from the 2025–26 Championship.

-In 2022, they bought Muba Babel United's slot and entered the Championship.
+In 2022, club then-known as Persipal BU bought Muba Babel United's slot and entered the Championship.
 Persipal played at Gawalise Stadium in downtown Palu, Central Sulawesi.
-Their supporters are called Persipal Mania.
-Mascot of Persipal Palu is Julang Sulawesi (Sulawesi wrinkled hornbill).
+Mascot of the club is Julang Sulawesi (Sulawesi wrinkled hornbill).

 History

 Persipal competed in the 2022–23 Liga 2, while the original club served as youth club called Persipal Palu Junior, competing in the 2022–23 Liga 3.
 Starting from the 2024–25 Liga 2 season, Persipal's name changed to Persipal Football Club.
+Starting from the 2026–27 Liga Nusantara season, Persipal's name changed to Donggala United Football Club.